Hi there Aunt Vadge,

 There are a lot of misconceptions about precum out there.
 First, research has found that only some men have fertile precum, and some do not.
 This remains true for the lifetime of the man.

 That’s why some people can happily use the withdrawal method for their whole married lives with no babies, and others try it once and get pregnant immediately.
 We’ve written more about precum here.
-You can’t tell if your boyfriend’s precum is fertile or not.
+You can’t tell whether your boyfriend’s precum is fertile or not.

-Some countries have these pills over the counter at the pharmacy.
 In future, having some combined oral contraceptive pills stashed is a VERY handy thing to have, for you and your friends to use as needed.
 Keep the cheat sheet handy, so you always know how many to take.

 Warmest regards,